calnix/stakingPro/test/Test.md

 - vault2 checks and user2 accounts should tally as per main timeline's values

 `updateActiveDistributions`
-- pick a random point in time
+- split at T16.
+[D1 created at T11]
 - update active distributions and check new limit

 `updateMaximumFeeFactor`
-- split on vault2 updateFees
+- split on T46; both users update fees on both vaults

 `updateMinimumRealmPoints`
 - split when stakeRp is called

 `updateCreationNfts`
-- confirm tested.
+- confirm tested. at t21

 `updateVaultCooldown`
 - split before activateCooldown is called on vault2